Table of Content

 When the price of a financial instrument opens higher than the previous day’s price, it is gap-up.

+So, what does gap down mean in stocks?
 When the price of a financial instrument opens lower than the previous trading day it is gap-down.
-Gap-downs occur when there is a change in investor sentiments.
+Gap-downs occur when there is a change in investor sentiment.

-A partial gap-up in the stock market occurs when a there is a rise in the opening prices but the price is not higher than the previous high price.
+A partial gap-up in the stock market occurs when there is a rise in the opening prices, but the price is not higher than the previous high price.

-A partial gap down in stock market occurs when the opening price is below the previous closing price, but not below previous day’s low.
+A partial gap down in the stock market occurs when the opening price is below the previous closing price, but not below the previous day’s low.

 Gaps are commonly split into four categories: